Metallography

 Rate Corrosion Testing

-Corrosion rate testing is used to examine the rate at which corrosion occurs on a material exposed to a corrosive environment.
+Used to examine the rate at which corrosion occurs on a material exposed to a corrosive environment.

 How is corrosion damage detected?

-Corrosion damage can be detected through a variety of testing methods, such as visual inspection, non-destructive testing, and laboratory analysis of samples.
+Corrosion damage can be detected through a variety of testing methods, such as Visual Inspection, Non-Destructive Testing, and laboratory analysis of samples.

-Destructive testing methods can be used to identify corrosion by examining the surface of the material for signs of rust or pitting.
+Destructive Testing methods can be used to identify corrosion by examining the surface of the material for signs of rust or pitting.
 Additionally, the material can be cut open to inspect the extent of corrosion within.

 To better understand the extent of corrosion damage, it is essential to determine the type of corrosion present.
-Some common types of corrosion include intergranular corrosion, pitting corrosion, and crevice corrosion.
+Some common types of corrosion include Intergranular Corrosion, Pitting Corrosion, and Crevice Corrosion.
 Each type of corrosion can be identified using specific detection methods.

 By using the appropriate detection and prevention methods, the negative effects of corrosion can be minimised, and the lifespan of materials can be extended.